Professor Chris Hamnett

 He was a member of the Dutch equivalent of the RAE geography team in 2000-1, and in 2006 he was on the international assessment panel for the departments of geography and urban studies at the Hebrew University in Jerusalem.
 He has held a variety of external examiner posts at the universities of Reading, Sheffield, Nottingham, Oxford, Birkbeck and Oxford amongst others.
 He is on the editorial boards of several academic journals

 In the mid 1980s his research on the flat break-up and conversion market in London led to his being appointed as member and research director of the Nugee Committee of Inquiry into the problems of purpose built flats.
 The findings and recommendations of this committee which received all party support in Parliament led directly to the 1987 Landlord and Tenants Act.
-His current research is on the links between social class, ethnic change, the housing market and education in East London, the impact of welfare benefit cuts in London and he is currently working on a book on the rise of China and its impact on the west.
+His current research is on the links between social class, ethnic change, the housing market and education in East London, the impact of welfare benefit cuts in London.

 His knowledge of the housing market in London was recognised by his becoming a Westminster housing commissioner in 2005-6 and an Ealing Housing Commissioner in 2011.
 He was elected an Academician of the Academy of Social Sciencesin 2007 and a Fellow of the Royal Society of Arts in 2010.
 He was awarded the Back Meal of the Royal Geographical Society in 2010.
 He is a contributor on economic and social issues to the Independent, The Financial Times, the Guardian and other newspapers.